Got Waitlisted? How to Write a Letter of Continued Interest

 - Demonstrates that you still want to attend the school

-- Highlights your achievements since submitting the initial application
+- Highlights accomplishments you’ve achieved since submitting your initial application

 Make sure your letter achieves both of these goals.